(Last Updated on : 28/02/2019)

 Nowadays, the traditional costume of the Rajasthani women is almost in a state of transition.
 The women are opting for new fabrics, designs and accessories.

-Royal costumes in Rajasthan reflect the regal taste of the aristocratic hierarchy.
+The royal traditional dress of Rajasthan reflects the regal taste of the aristocratic hierarchy.
 The rich and luxurious dresses that were created for the royalty were made under the careful attention of special departments that were in charge of royal costume.
 The Rajput

 kings always dressed up in their most colourful and formal best.